 Base Salary.
 Base salaries for our executives are established based on the scope of their responsibilities taking into account competitive market compensation paid by other companies for similar positions.
 Generally, we believe that executive base salaries should be targeted near the median of the range of salaries for executives in similar positions with similar responsibilities at comparable companies.
 Base salaries are reviewed annually, and adjusted from time to time to realign salaries with market levels after taking into account individual responsibilities, performance and experience.
-For 2007, this review will take place during the second quarter, and the base salaries are set forth above under "Employment Agreements and Change in Control Arrangements."
+The review for 2007 took place in February 2008 and the base salaries are set forth above under "Employment Agreements and Change in Control Arrangements."